dOpensource/dsiprouter/docs/source/user/pbxs_and_endpoints.rst

-5) Click on the blue Reload Kamailio button in order for the changes to be updated.
+4) Click on the Reload Kamailio button in order for the changes to be updated.